 General Master of Business Administration (MBA) program requires a total of 30 credits needed to fulfill degree requirements, the maximum program credits for the program = 30 credits.

-Students who are aware of learning or other disabilities should immediately contact the Office of Student Accessibility Services (SAS) so that appropriate accommodations can be made.
+Students who are aware of learning or other disabilities should immediately contact the Office of Student Accessibility Services (SAS) so those appropriate accommodations can be made.
 Students with documented disabilities and functional limitations are still held to the same academic expectations as other students.
 If the student has self-identified with the Office of Student Accessibility Services and is receiving appropriate accommodations, the student should be able to maintain satisfactory academic progress for financial aid purposes.

 Treatment of Specific Courses